Weighing in: Craft CMS vs WordPress

 These two contenders of the CMS world may appear to be ill-matched, given the heavyweight reputation of WordPress, but as the demands of digital marketing evolve, which one would come out on top in 2025?

-We thought it was about time we weighed-in on this match of the age.
-And as we’re a certified Craft CMS partner, it should also be no surprise who’s corner we’re in…
+We thought it was about time we weighed in on this match of the ages.
+And as we’re a certified Craft CMS partner, it should also be no surprise whose corner we’re in…

 …but in the interest of fair competition, let’s take a good look at what makes these two worthy competitors.
 That way, we can evaluate just how their strengths stack up in the context of the digital requirements businesses have in 2025.